AI-generated

 Precedents Cited

 • Johnson v.
 Community Development Corp., 222 N.W.
-2d 847 — Cited for the doctrine that acts of directors at an illegal meeting for want of notice may be ratified by subsequent legal meetings or by corporate course of conduct.
+2d 847 — Cited to support the doctrine that acts of directors at an illegally noticed meeting may be ratified by subsequent legal meeting or by the corporation's course of conduct.

 • American Casualty Co. v.
 Dakota Tractor and Equipment Co., 234 F. Supp.
 606 (D.N.D.
-1964) — Cited for the principle that unauthorized acts of corporate officers may be ratified by conduct implying approval and adoption, and that ratification may be inferred from silence and inaction.
+1964) — Cited for the principle that unauthorized acts of a corporate officer may be ratified by conduct implying approval and adoption, which may be express or inferred from silence and inaction.

 Provisions

-• Section 40 of the Corporation Code (formerly Section 28 1/2 of the Corporation Law) — Requires stockholder approval for the sale, lease, exchange, or disposition of all or substantially all of corporate assets.
-The Court held this inapplicable to gratuity pay resolutions.
+• Section 40 of the Corporation Code (formerly Section 28 1/2 of the Corporation Law) — Governs the sale, lease, exchange, mortgage, pledge or other disposition of all or substantially all of the corporation's assets.
+The Court found this provision inapplicable to the board resolutions granting employee benefits.